Savukku: Arrests

+In 2008, Shankar was arrested for allegedly releasing a recording of a discussion between two IAS officials, L.K.
+Tripathy and S.K.
+Upadhyay, regarding a corruption investigation against J. Jayalalithaa, the leader of AIADMK, in connection with the acquisition of her Kodanad property.
+Initially when the sensitive information was leaked to public, the Tamil Nadu government appointed a commission headed by Judge P. Shanmugam to probe the leak.
+After an investigation by the judge from the High Court, Shankar was accused of leaking the recorded conversation.
+He was suspended by the DVAC and later arrested in July 2008, on charges under Sections 66, 70, and 72 of the IT Act.
+The prosecution accused Shankar, a special assistant in the confidential section of the DVAC, of accessing the computer system of the legal advisor's office without permission and downloading an audio file from the legal advisor's computer and caused its publication in the media.
+However, Shankar denied the allegations and said, charges were false and he was contesting them in courts.
+He also said that, he was made to face the third degree torture and was forced to bear witness against some officials.
+He was later released on bail.
+Savukku Shankar was acquitted by the XVII Additional Sessions Court Chennai on 24 February 2017 ruling that the prosecution could not provide sufficient evidence to support the charges against Shankar.

 On 31 January 2014, A Puducherry-based web designer Murugaiyan was arrested by the Cyber Crime Police of Chennai for designing the website.
 After 21 days of imprisonment, Murugaiyan was released on bail by the Madras High Court.
 On 24 July 2014, Following the Madras High Court orders, Central Crime Branch arrested Pothi Kalimuthu on charge of hosting the website.
 He allegedly did own the website domain located in France and maintained a server located in Singapore for the website.
 The CCB officers had to make a request to the France Telecom through the Department of Telecommunications to reveal the address of the owner of the website domain.
 In a conversation, Achimuthu Shankar said to Indian Express English newspaper that, he met Kalimuthu online.
 Kalimuthu offered his help with making of new website after the original website was blocked on court orders and refused to take money for hosting the website.